 Variable annuities may come with more risk than you expected.

 Variable annuities, on the other hand, try to accomplish more than that.
-Higher Risk investments may generate more income for the annuity holder, but this income can be reduced by the fees charged for maintenance of these accounts.
-In addition, any account tied to the market, increases or flat-lines based on the vagaries of the market.
-If the market loses money, your account value decreases with it and fees still are charged on your variable annuity.
+Higher Risk investments may generate more income for the annuity holder, but this income can be reduced by the fees charged for maintaining these accounts.
+In addition, any account tied to the market increases or flat lines is based on the vagaries of the market.
+If the market loses money, your account value decreases, and fees are still charged on your variable annuity.

-Typically, a variable annuity is a tax-deferred investment that is sold as a security by licensed security brokers.
-A variable annuity even though it is a security it still qualifies for tax deferral.
-Variable annuities allow the investor to choose the level of risk, as well as potential growth and have the ability to pick between groups of mutual fund type accounts known as “separate” accounts.
-These separate accounts, then become the basis of the annuity investment.
+A variable annuity, even though it is a security it, still qualifies for tax deferral.
+Typically, a variable annuity is a tax-deferred investment sold as a security by licensed security brokers.
+Variable annuities allow the investor to choose the level of risk, as well as potential growth, and have the ability to pick between groups of mutual fund type accounts known as “separate” accounts.
+These separate accounts then become the basis of the annuity investment.
 At first blush, this all sounds very good.

 Unfortunately, in addition to the variable nature of the asset growth, these annuities charge fees and expenses for this choice.
-According to Morningstar, an investment research and management firm in Chicago, the average variable annuity levies fees totaling 2.44 percent annually for the maintenance of the account.
-That is prior to any other fees or charges.
+According to Morningstar, an investment research and management firm in Chicago, the average variable annuity levies fees total 2.44 percent annually for the maintenance of the account.
+That is before any other fees or charges.
 Plus, the fees are charged even if the account fails to gain.

 The federal government also charges a penalty of 10 percent plus the regular tax on any withdrawals made on these annuities before the holder is 59 1/2 years old.
 Establishing a variable annuity is not something to be taken lightly if there is any chance you will need the money for a different purpose between the times you set it up and when you are 59 1/2.